phetsims/geometric-optics/doc/implementation-notes.md

 contain text that may be hard to read upon zooming.
 Therefore, like the control panels and buttons, they are attached directly to the ScreenView.

-Finally, the words **distance** and **height** have a different meaning in optics.
-A distance can be positive or negative and can only be measured horizontally.
-The meaning of **positive** and **negative** is a convention that may vary.
+**positive/negative**: The meaning of positive and negative is a convention that may vary.
 We define the convention followed in the simulation in [model.md](https://github.com/phetsims/geometric-optics/blob/master/doc/model.md).

+**distance**: In optics, a distance is always measured horizontally, and can be positive or negative.

-The height in optics is always measured from the optical axis.
+**height**: The height in optics is always measured from the optical axis.
 A positive (negative) height indicates the object is above (below) the optical axis.

 ## General Considerations